fifteen people are pictured doing a yoga pose, they are in front of a stone building

 TigerWell Grant -Funded Projects

 TigerWell provides funding to members of the campus community to support innovative and impactful efforts that promote well-being at Princeton.
 Proposed projects must align with TigerWell’s approach and address specific TigerWell goals.
-Learn more about the Grant Program and how to apply.
+Learn more about the Grants Program and how to apply.

 A list of funded projects and brief descriptions of select projects are included below.
 The descriptions illustrate various ways that projects align with TigerWell’s approach and address specific TigerWell goals.